Tom Fitzsimmons (actor)

+Life and career

-Born in San Francisco, California.
-Fitzsimmons attended at the Fairfield College Preparatory School.
+Fitzsimmons was born in San Francisco, California.
+He attended Fairfield College Preparatory School.
 He then attended at Yale University, where he earned his Master of Fine Arts degree.
 After earning his degree, Fitzsimmons made his theatre debut in the Broadway play Scapino.
 He began his television career in 1974, where he first appeared in the soap opera television series Love of Life, where Fitzsimmons played Price Madden.
-Fitzsimmons guest-starred in television programs including The Bob Newhart Show, One Day at a Time, Baa Baa Black Sheep, Dallas, Murder, She Wrote and All in the Family.
+Fitzsimmons guest-starred in television programs including The Bob Newhart Show, One Day at a Time, Baa Baa Black Sheep, Dallas, The Facts of Life, Murder, She Wrote and All in the Family.

 In 1978, Fitzsimmons joined the cast of the new CBS drama television series The Paper Chase, where he played Franklin Ford III.
 In 1980, he had an audition having his hair curled, in which according to The Republic he was a model.
 He played Dr. Meeker in All My Children.
-His last credit was from the legal drama and police procedural television series Law & Order.
+His last television credit was from the legal drama and police procedural television series Law & Order.
+But he did continue to act on stage into the late 1990s, such as in the 1999 play "Bedroom Farce" with his real-life partner Tim Donoghue.